infrahq/infra/docs/reference/cli-reference.md

 ### Options

 ```
   -g, --group string     Group to revoke access from
   -m, --machine string   Machine to revoke access from
-  -p, --provider string   Provider from which to revoke access from
   -r, --role string      Role to revoke
   -u, --user string      User to revoke access from
 ```

 ### Options inherited from parent commands